RudraModi360/Agentry/docs/core-concepts.md

 ## Providers

-Providers are adapters that connect Scratchy to different LLM services.
+Providers are adapters that connect Agentry to different LLM services.

 ### Available Providers